dioKaratzas/fluent-dto-macro/README.md

 @FluentDTO(immutable: true)  // This specific type will be immutable
 ```

-## 📚 Advanced Usage

-For comprehensive examples covering:
-- Relationship cycles and how to handle them
-- Complex hierarchical structures
-- Many-to-many relationships
-- Self-referential models
-- Common pitfalls and solutions

-See our detailed [EXAMPLES.md](EXAMPLES.md) guide.

 ## 🎯 Best Practices

 1. Prefer array relationships for better type safety